padresmurfa/cryoprison/README.md

 OnJailbreakReported | Invoked each time a jailbreak is detected, with the ID of the jailbreak.
 OnExceptionReported | Invoked each time an exception occurs, with an internal reason and the exception body

 ## SampleApp

 The sample app is a very simple Xamarin forms application that performs a jailbreak detection check when the main window appears.
+It references the Cryoprison library directly as an assembly.

+## NugetTest

+The nuget test app is pretty much identical to the SampleApp in functionality, but references the Cryoprison library through the Nuget package.
+This is how consumers of the library should use the app.

 ## Library

-The Cryoprison library resides in this folder, and should currently be included via manual means in your project.
-Future versions may include a NuGet package.
+The Cryoprison library resides in this folder, and can be included via manual means in your project.
+Alternatively, use the Nuget package, which is still in early stages.

+## Cryoprison

+The Cryoprison nuget package resides in this folder.